 More recently, the club became solid Huws Grays Alliance League performers placing in the top half most seasons, in a league strengthened by the Welsh Premier League’s decision to reduce from eighteen clubs to twelve.

-On the playing side the 2014-15 season started with a completely new team which gelled together very quickly and Tom Taylor’s Buckley Town finished in a creditable fourth position in the league.
+On the playing side, the 2014-15 season started with a completely new team that gelled together very quickly and Tom Taylor’s Buckley Town finished in a creditable fourth position in the league.